 Consistent content marketing means two things: consistent quality, and consistent publishing.
-Not only should your content be of a consistently high quality, written in a recognisable tone of voice and reflecting your brand values and design, but it should also be posted regularly, so your audience can come to rely on you as a source of insight and information.
+Not only should your content be of a consistently high quality, written in a recognisable tone of voice and reflecting your brand values and design, but it should also be posted regularly, on the appropriate content channels, so your audience can come to rely on you as a source of insight and information.
 Once you have consistency nailed, you’ll:

-Start to become established as an authority and thought leader within your niche
+Start to become established as a brand authority and thought leader within your niche

 Boost your SEO, as Google favours websites with fresh, relevant and original content

-Allow your audience to depend on you for regular content
+Allow your audience to depend on you for great content that's regular

-Get not only more organic and repeat traffic, giving visitors a reason to return
+Get not only more organic and repeat traffic, but give visitors a reason to return

-Capture information for leads, such as an email address in return for a research paper or ebook
+Boost conversions by capturing information for leads, such as an email address, in return for a research paper or ebook

 How to achieve consistency, without any pain

-To start, you’ll need to come up with a content publishing plan covering all platforms, from social to email, video, webinars and your blog.
+To start, you’ll need to come up with a great content strategy and publishing plan, covering all platforms with a whole host of different interactive content; from social media to emails, video campaigns to weekly webinars, and of course, your blog.
 You may even commit to producing an annual online course, or another larger piece of content like a whitepaper or ebook that adds value to your industry and your business.
-Think about daily, weekly, monthly, quarterly, annual content.
+Think about daily, weekly, monthly, quarterly and annual content.

 Next, agree a process for content creation that works for you - whether that’s working remotely with a marketing business, or utilising Agile methodologies to get the job done internally.